tests-always-included/wick/formulas/README.md

 Formulas should be idempotent, which means that running them once or running them a hundred times will result in the exact same state.
 Let's take a formula that adds a line to `/etc/rc.local`.
 When executed once, the line should be added.
 When executed again, the formula should check to see if the line already exists and will add the line only if it is missing.

+All formulas run in a [strict mode].
+This means you won't be able to reference undefined variables nor commit other minor infractions.
+Further implications and code examples are documented with [strict mode].

 Specific Formulas
 -----------------